 Slips and Falls

-Injuries in serious falls on a vessel or from a vessel or oil platform can have fatal consequences for a victim.
-If they survive, victims could be facing painful, permanent, and costly injuries such as spinal cord damage, fractures, and loss of limbs.
+Injuries from serious falls on a vessel or from a vessel or oil platform can have fatal consequences for a victim.
+If they survive, victims could face painful, permanent, and costly injuries such as spinal cord damage, fractures, and loss of limbs.

 Exposure to Dangerous and Toxic Substances